OGGM/oggm.github.io/_posts/2024-01-19-8th-workshop-announcement.md

 ### Registration procedure

-If you wish to participate in the workshop, please express your interest by filling out the following [form]() latest on April 7<sup>th</sup>.
-Indicating your interest does not mean you’re registered right away for the workshop.
-Invitations to register will be send out mid-April on an individual basis, but only to those that have indicated their interest in participating.
-Due to the limited capacity of the workshop location, some of you might end up on a waiting list.
+If you are interested in participating, please complete the [registration form](https://forms.gle/8qfDuRbD9XCTjJJi7) by April 7<sup>th</sup>.
+Kindly note that participant numbers are capped at 30, owing to limitations in accommodation and logistics.
+Consequently, should we receive more applications than available spots, a selection process will be implemented based on responses provided in the form.
+Selected participants will be notified of the decisions by mid-April.
 If you have any questions please send an e-mail to info@oggm.org.

 ### Organizers